the-mac/AndroidJniHelpers/README.md

 Tools for writing secure Android/JNI code, based upon Spotify's [Jni Helpers Library](https://github.com/spotify/JniHelpers.git).

-The Android Jni Helpers library can hide important details of your app from basic apk decompilation, and harden your app beyond [basic code shrinking](https://developer.android.com/studio/build/shrink-code.html) from [proguard obfuscation](https://www.guardsquare.com/en/proguard).
-Here are some of our current features:
+The Android Jni Helpers library can hide important details of your app from basic apk decompilation like [javadecompilers](http://www.javadecompilers.com/apk) here is a [demonstration of how its done](https://www.youtube.com/watch?v=TfLq9nsLWOc).
+To harden your app beyond [basic code shrinking](https://developer.android.com/studio/build/shrink-code.html) from [proguard obfuscation](https://www.guardsquare.com/en/proguard), here are a few of our current features:

 **Java String Decoding**
 ```java